OzanYasin/git-and-github-bootcamp/README.md

 Okay Git, anytime I use the name "origin", I'm referring to this particular Github repo URL.

 `git remote add origin https://github.com/blah/repo.git`

+## Origin?

+Origin is a conventional Git remote name, but it is not at all special.
+It's just a name for a URL.

+When we clone a Github repo, the default remote name setup for us is called origin.
+You can change it.
+Most people leave it.